cjoudrey/md2medium/README.md

 create gists and embed the gists in your article.

-`md2medium` makes this chore much easier by automatically creating gists for any code blocks in your markdown file:
+`md2medium` makes this chore much easier by automatically creating gists for any code blocks in your Markdown file:

 ![](screenshot1.png)